TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 tags: gear
 ---

 It's been more than two months since my post about our [prototype Heat Geek NanoStore]({% link _posts/2025-11-17-heat-geek-nano-store.md %}).
-We were waiting for a new diverting valve and extra insulation to be installed, while also looking ahead to colder weather.
+At the end of that post, we were waiting for a new diverting valve and extra insulation to be installed, while also looking ahead to colder weather.

 The diverting valve had to be shipped from Sweden.
 It had arrived and would be installed once Damon got back from a remote job.
 So, what took so long?